 The search engine is an integral part of our daily internet activities.
 Who doesn’t use it?
 According to a report, almost every internet user uses the search engine at least once a day.

 Some marketers believe that the search market is a big market that needs to be explored.
-It is a market that will continue to do well no matter what because internet users use search engines more than any other internet tools.
+It is a market that will continue to do well no matter what because internet users use search engines more than any other internet tool.

-Great Google search alternatives you can use
+Great Google search alternatives

-Google Search is so popular that not many people actually know or realise that there are other Google search alternatives out there that are also capable of doing a pretty good job.
+Google Search is so popular that not many people actually know or realize that there are other Google search alternatives out there that are also capable of doing a pretty good job.
 Some will ask why do you need Google Search alternatives when Google search is arguably the best search engine?

-But the fact is that alternative search engines often look at information is a different way from the major player, and you just might find that different approach fits your needs.
+But the fact is that alternative search engines often look at the information in a different way from the major player, and you just might find that a different approach fits your needs.

 Another aspect of an alternative search engine is the fact that it opens up a world of competition that grows as more search engine providers achieve success.
 Below are some of the best Google Search alternatives you can also use:

 DuckDuckGo is an Internet search engine that emphasises protecting searchers’ privacy.
 Launched in 2008, the search engine also aims to avoid the filter bubble of personalised search results.

-This means that DuckDuckGo doesn’t track and keep your searches, which makes it arguably one of the best Google Search alternatives when it comes to users privacy.
+This means that DuckDuckGo doesn’t track and keep your searches, which makes it arguably one of the best Google Search alternatives when it comes to users’ privacy.

-Having been known previously as Live Search, Windows Live Search, and MSN Search, Bing was launched in 2009 as one of the best Google Search alternatives that promise better search experience.
+Having been known previously as Live Search, Windows Live Search, and MSN Search, Bing was launched in 2009 as one of the best Google Search alternatives that promise a better search experience.

 It brings together the best of search and people in your social networks to help you spend less time searching and more time doing.
 It’s one of the best Google Search alternatives for bloggers to get good web traffic.

 4#4].
 Yahoo!
 Search

 Yahoo!
 Search is a web search engine owned by Yahoo.
 It prides itself as the search engine that helps you find exactly what you are looking for.

 Yahoo!
 Search helps you find the most relevant information, video, images as well as answers from all across the Web.
-As of February 2015 it is the third largest search engine in the US, after its competitors Google and Bing.
+As of February 2015, it is the third-largest search engine in the US, after its competitors Google and Bing.

 5#5].
 Baidu search engine

 Baidu is China’s largest search engine and it’s often referred to as the “Chinese Google”.
 The popular search engine enables individuals to search and obtain information across the web.

 Baidu offers functional online search, Tieba community search, industry-based vertical search, mp3 search, portal channels, and instant messaging services.

 6#6].
 AOL Search

 AOL is arguably one of the earliest internet companies.
 AOL’s search engine services, though powered by Google search, is a popular search engine, especially in the United States.

 AOL’s major market is in the U.S and its search engine provides web search results from Google.
 It also combines multimedia and other useful content from AOL and its various partners.

 WebCrawler Web Search is another popular Google Search alternative we think you can check out.
 Launched in 1994, WebCrawler is a metasearch engine that blends the top search results from Google Search and Yahoo!
 Search.

-WebCrawler also provides users the option to search for images, audio, video, news, yellow pages and white pages.
+WebCrawler also provides users the option to search for images, audio, video, news, yellow pages, and white pages.

 Although not really popular in the West, Yandex is Russia’s most popular search engine with a 62% market share, and also has a stronghold in Poland, Ukraine, Kazakhstan, Belarus, and Turkey.

-According to the information from Comscore.com, Yandex is ranked as the 4th largest search engine worldwide.
+According to the information from Comscore, Yandex is ranked as the 4th largest search engine worldwide.
 It’s one of the most popular Google Search alternatives out there bloggers can get good web traffic from.

 Qwant is a search engine that prides itself as privacy-friendly.
 Qwant claims to be a search engine that respects your privacy and eases discovering and sharing via a social approach.

-Established in 2013, Qwant also offers several types of search results including conventional websites, online stores, news websites and social networks.
+Established in 2013, Qwant also offers several types of search results including conventional websites, online stores, news websites, and social networks.

 WOW search results are usually taken from various sources around the web.
-Key sources appear to be from AOL-owned properties such as The Huffington Post, Cambio.com, and other relevant sites etc.
+Key sources appear to be from AOL-owned properties such as The Huffington Post, Cambio.com, and other relevant sites, etc.